-Indiana Pacers: Three Takeaways From Game 5 Vs. Cavaliers [Opinion]
+Indiana Pacers: Three Takeaways From Game 5 Against The Cavaliers [Opinion]

 Nate McMillan’s squad was led in scoring last night by Domantas Sabonis off the bench.
 He scored 22 points on the night and showed for the second straight game that he can create matchup nightmares for Cleveland.
 Oladipo scored just 12 points on 2-for-15 shooting and knocked down just one of his seven three-point attempts.

 Thaddeus Young had a great game for the Pacers, scoring 16 points on 8-of-9 shooting.
-Lance Stephenson scored 12 points off the bench and Bojan Bogdanovic rounded out the double-digit scorers for Indiana with 11.
+Lance Stephenson scored 12 points off the bench and Bojan Bogdanovic rounded out the double-digit scorers for Indiana with 11 points.

 Once again, James was phenomenal for the Cavaliers, scoring 44 points to go along with 10 rebounds and eight assists.
 He has been asked to shoulder a huge portion of the load in this first round series.
 It has been a long time since “The King” has had to go “Full LeBron” to keep his team alive in the opening round of the playoffs.

-He did get some help from Kyle Korver again with 19 points, including five timely threes throughout the game.
-Kevin Love was the only other player in double figures for Cleveland on the night with 11.
+He did get some help from Kyle Korver again, who scored 19 points including five timely three pointers throughout the game.
+Kevin Love was the only other player in double figures for Cleveland on the night with 11 points.

 Gotta protect home court on Friday.